YieldRay/soda/README.md

 # Soda

-A component library that may follow [material design 3](https://m3.material.io/components) (a.k.a material you)
+A component library that may follow [material design 3](https://m3.material.io/components) (a.k.a. material you)

+For production, you may use the official [material web](https://github.com/material-components/material-web) component library

 # Installation